dev-bittu/lotus-grammar/grammar/data_types_and_variables/tuple.md

 ### **Conclusion**

-Tuples in *mylang* are a powerful and efficient way to store a fixed number of values.
+Tuples in *b2* are a powerful and efficient way to store a fixed number of values.
 They are immutable, which ensures their integrity and makes them ideal for situations where the values should remain constant.
 Unlike arrays, tuples cannot be modified after they are created, making them more suitable for use cases where the data should not change.
 With methods like `count()`, `index()`, and `len()`, tuples provide essential functionality while maintaining their fixed structure.